algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 ## 2.3 Employer Module

-The Employer Module is designed to provide companies with the tools they need to effectively post job openings, search for candidates based on soft skills, and manage the recruitment process.
+The Employer Module is designed to provide companies with the tools they need to effectively post job openings, chosen at the creation of the account, the user decides whether he will be an employer or a candidate.
+The employer search for candidates based on soft skills.
 Here’s a detailed outline of the features and functionalities to include in the Employer's Module:

 ### 1. Registration and Login
 - **Features:**
-  - **Sign-Up Options:** Allow employer to register using their company email, google, social media accounts (Facebook), or with a dedicated company account(icloud), else the Employer will have to enter the COMPANY's NAME, The COMPANY's size, Location(s), email address, password, confirm password, phone number.
+  - **Sign-Up Options:** Allow employer to register using their company email, google, social media accounts (Facebook), or with a dedicated company account(iCloud), else the Employer will have to enter the COMPANY's NAME, The COMPANY's size, Location(s), email address, password, confirm password, phone number.

   - **Login:** Secure login functionality with email, password protection and options for password recovery.